Sony A7R IV Review:

 - Better studio light control: Connects to professional strobe lights via a PC Sync socket.

-- Greater assurance: Provides a backup card slot in case the memory card fails.
+- Greater assurance: Provides a backup card slot if the memory card fails.

 - It supports a more advanced SD data transfer standard for quicker buffer clearing (UHS-II).